Reeve - User Guide

 Format: detail delete STUDENT_INDEX i/DETAIL_INDEX

-• Deletes the detail at the specified DETAIL_INDEX for the student at the specified STUDENT_INDEX.
+- Deletes the detail at the specified

-• DETAIL_INDEX refers to the index of the detail to delete, within the detail field of the student.
+DETAIL_INDEXrefers to the index of the detail to delete, within the detail field of the student. - There has to be a valid detail at the

 Examples:

-• detail delete 1 i/1 deletes the 1st detail for the 1st student in Reeve.
+detail delete 1 i/1deletes the 1st detail for the 1st student in Reeve.

 Expected outcome: The following figure (Figure 11) shows the expected outcome after executing the above example.